Chinese Egg Noodles

 Food bloggers and writers are very seasonally aware people.
 Not only do we tend to pay attention to the ingredients in season, but it behooves us to be prepared for specific holidays and events as well.
 You're not going to see a whole lot of Christmas cookies published in July, and for good reason.
 With February 14th only a few days away, many food blogs are unsurprisingly chock-a-block with Valentine's Day recipes.
 That's great of course - I personally think my chocolate beet cake is a pretty stellar little seasonal recipe, and if I could tie little recipe cards to Cupid's arrows, you can bet that I would.
 But this year I'm a lot more excited about the holiday that happens to fall two days later: the Lunar New Year.
 I live in a part of Canada with a very large Chinese population, and I married into a Taiwanese family, so food and festivity really kick into high-gear around here.
 And food in particular tends to take on special significance.

-I’m actually posting two Chinese New Year recipes on Diversivore this year (the other one will be up in two days), and I want to avoid repeating myself too much, so I’ll keep this bit brief.
-Basically, the Lunar (or Chinese, if you’re in China or writing about Chinese food) New Year is a time for everyone to head home, be with family, and engage in lots of festivities meant to bring a happy start and good fortune for the year ahead.
+I actually posted two Chinese New Year recipes on Diversivore this year (the other one is for chao nian gao), and I want to avoid repeating myself too much, so I'll keep this bit brief.
+Basically, the Lunar/Chinese New Year is a time for everyone to head home, be with family, and engage in lots of festivities meant to bring a happy start and good fortune for the year ahead.
 Many of these festivities specifically center around foods with symbolic importance.
-Dumplings are eaten because they resemble silver and gold ingots (and for linguistic reasons I won’t get into here).
+Dumplings are eaten because they resemble silver and gold ingots (and for linguistic reasons I won't get into here).
 Steamed chicken (with the head and feet attached) represents food and plenty for the whole family, as well as family unity.
 There are also a whole bunch of different dishes eaten specifically because of the importance of word play.
 Basically, the dishes and ingredients are either homonyms or puns for words that symbolize health, wealth, and prosperity.
-If you’re a fan of language, I highly encourage you to come back to read the next post as well, as I go over the linguistics in much more detail.
-It’s a really fun subject, and one I could write about all day, but today we’re going to get specific and talk about two of my favourite foods coming together: eggs, and noodles.
+If you're a fan of language, I highly encourage you to come back to read the next post as well, as I go over the linguistics in much more detail.
+It's a really fun subject, and one I could write about all day, but today we're going to get specific and talk about two of my favourite foods coming together: eggs, and noodles.

 Who doesn't love noodles?
 I mean, no matter what they're made of, or where in the world they come from, noodles are pure, perfect comfort food.
 In East Asia (the birthplace of noodles), they're made from wheat, buckwheat, mung beans, rice, and other starches, and prepared pretty much every way imaginable.
 Given that they've been a part of Chinese culture for well-over 2000 years, it's hardly surprising that they've taken on considerable cultural significance too.
 Long, unbroken noodles have come to represent longevity - so much so that cutting your noodles is equated with the risk of cutting one's own life short.
 No biting - you slurp those bad boys.
 Or, if you're my kids, you just sit there with a small look of growing concern on your face while you continue to shovel the noodles into your face, worried that you'll run out of mouth-space before the noodles finally end.
 Either way.